-Multiple Sclerosis is a disease which can definitely have a great impact upon one's mood.
-Depression and even euphoria can be symptoms of this disease.
+Multiple Sclerosis is a disease which can impact one's mood.
+Depression and even euphoria can be part of this disease.
 Some people with MS may also be very emotionally volatile with great mood swings.
 But in addition to this emotional turbulence about ten percent of us who have Multiple Sclerosis may also have a condition known as pseudobulbar affect or PBA.

 What is pseudobulbar affect?

 This condition may be known by other names including "emotional incontinence" or "Involuntary Emotional Expression Disorder."
 Basically it means that you may have bouts of uncontrollable laughing or crying without feeling the emotions associated with your outward expression.
 You might start crying but really be feeling content.
 You may begin to laugh without warning and without finding anything funny.
 Once the person starts to cry or laugh they may find it nearly impossible to stop.
 Imagine how difficult this condition would be to deal with, especially in public settings.

 Generally people who have neurological disorders may be susceptible to having this condition.
 The populations associated with having PBA include those who have Multiple Sclerosis, amyotrophic lateral sclerosis (ALS), Alzheimer's disease, Parkinson's disease, stroke, and traumatic brain injury.
 It is estimated that more than one million people suffer from PBA in the United States.

 How do you know if you have it?